I can’t believe this is my third coffee review!

 My husband loved it too!
 He said it was almost like drinking bourbon in the morning…almost, lol.

-The flavor of the bourbon barrel aged coffee was just perfect and I can’t recommend these blends enough.
+The flavor of the bourbon barrel-aged coffee was just perfect and I can’t recommend Oak & Bond enough.

-The only warning/disclaimer I have with Oak & Bond is you do have to buy whole beans.
+The only warning/disclaimer I have with Oak and Bond Coffee Co. is you do have to buy whole beans.

 I didn’t see an option to purchase anything ground, so if you don’t have a grinder, you’ll need one to enjoy their coffee.